biohackathon-japan/BH25-Analysis-Workflow-Creators/paper/paper.md

 git_url: https://github.com/biohackathon-japan/BH25-Analysis-Workflow-Creators
 # This is the short authors description that is used at the
 # bottom of the generated paper (typically the first two authors):
-authors_short: Ryo Mameda, Hyeokjin Kwon, Sora Yonezawa
+authors_short: Ryo Mameda, Hyeokjin Kwon, Pitiporn Noisagul, Sora Yonezawa
 ---

 # Introduction

-As part of the DBCLS BioHackathon 2025, we here report...
+As part of the DBCLS BioHackathon 2025, we here report about creating and publishing analytical workflow.
+The analytical workflow is usually based on shell scripts.
+However, problems of reusability and environmental dependencies are sometimes occuring.
+Here, we aimed to this problems, the workflow based on workflow languages is developed.

+# Results

+## Metatranscriptomic analysis

 ## Author information